-Much like old humans, senior dogs need regular check-ups to ensure their health is fine.
-A lot of flea and tick-related diseases don’t show any symptoms until the last stage, and by then it’s almost the end, and nothing can be done.
+Like old humans, senior dogs need regular check-ups to ensure their health is fine.
+Many flea and tick-related diseases don’t show any symptoms until the last stage, and by then, it’s almost the end, and nothing can be done.

 Based on the life your dog has the lead, it’s important to understand their immune system.
 Because most senior dogs have compromised immune systems, they are often prone to vector-borne diseases such as Lyme disease and ehrlichiosis.
-Diagnosed at the right time, most tick-borne diseases can be fought off by administering pet medications.
+Most tick-borne diseases can be fought off by administering pet medications when diagnosed at the right time.

-Failing appetite, weakness, or disinterest to playful stimuli, demand an immediate blood work that specifically checks for flea and tick-borne diseases.
+Failing appetite, weakness, or disinterest in playful stimuli demand immediate blood work that checks explicitly for flea and tick-borne diseases, says PetMD.

-With age, much like people, dogs tend to lose their patience as well.
-Elderly dogs are often disinterested in a lot of cuddling or playing, and they prefer to spend time snoozing in a quiet corner.
+With age, much like people, dogs tend to lose their patience.
+Elderly dogs are often disinterested in a lot of cuddling or playing, and they prefer to spend time napping in a quiet corner.
 Please understand that this is normal with age.
 When applying flea and tick medication, try and respect your dog’s need for space.

 Try and Use Mild Shampoos

-A lot of flea and tick shampoos are chemical laden and irritate your dog’s skin.
-If your dog is unnecessarily snapping during application of a particular shampoo, refrain from using it.
+Many flea and tick shampoos are chemical-laden and irritate your dog’s skin.
+If your dog is unnecessarily snapping during the application of a particular shampoo, refrain from using it.
 That’s the only way they can tell you if something is wrong.
 To avoid situations like these, stick to shampoos and cleansers that use natural ingredients.
-Check out herbal and organic pet products and one with natural essential oils rather than their chemical counterparts.
+Check out herbal and organic pet products with natural essential oils rather than their chemical counterparts.